 2. Trying to fix timesheet errors after being submitted to payroll

-In order to avoid unnecessary timesheet errors, it should be vital for employees and managers to double check the timesheet and guarantee the information is correct before it reaches payroll.
+In order to avoid unnecessary timesheet errors, it should be vital for employees and managers to double check the record and guarantee the information is correct before it reaches payroll.
 Once it has been submitted to payroll, it becomes more difficult to alter, whereas it only takes a couple of seconds to amend beforehand.
 A good way of avoiding things getting complicated is by making sure the managers and employees review their hours and inputs before submission.